seanseancooper/SSET/docs/theory_of_signal_semiotics.md

-# Tools for Signal Semiotics
+># Chapter 7: Tools for Signal Semiotics
 ### 🧪 Signal Semiotics as Decomposition

 *Language Decomposition via Distribution* is the core of **Signal Semiotics**.
 What SSET can do is: